 The watering hole attack includes the following stages:

-The attack is targeted in a certain sense: the idea is that users belonging to a particular organization or industry vertical are likely to visit a target service frequently.
-The idea behind choosing a frequently visited site as a target is to launch an Advanced Persistent Threat (APT) that would eventually help the adversaries bypass your network security systems.
+The idea behind choosing a frequently visited site as a target is to launch an advanced persistent threat (APT) that would eventually help the adversaries bypass your network security systems.

 Once the target service is identified and compromised, the attackers obtain intelligence into: